dhellmann/pymotw-3/source/abc/index.rst

 How ABCs Work
 =============

-:mod:`abc` works by marking methods of the base class as abstract, and then registering concrete classes as implementations of the abstract base.
+``abc`` works by marking methods of the base class as abstract, and then registering concrete classes as implementations of the abstract base.
 If an application or library requires a particular API, :func:`issubclass` or :func:`isinstance` can be used to check an